 But ultimately, the U.S. was too big, and the 2006 deadline too ambitious.
 The Scandinavians, with their smallish populations and high standards of living, had much better luck.
 Sweden, for example, completed the process in October 2007—two and a half months ahead of schedule.
 Nearby Norway, on the other hand, began its transition later than the U.S. did, but it only needed two years to move everyone over, finishing up in 2009.

 In comparison, it took 11 years for the U.S. to shut off its analog TV stations for most uses.
-And some low-power stations—think TV stations run by high schools, or religious networks—only went to digital last September, nearly 16 years after the federal government began its switchover.
+And some low-power stations—think TV stations run by high schools, or religious networks—only went to digital in September of 2015, nearly 16 years after the federal government began its switchover.

 It was a long slog every step of the way.